Hoselink Helps the Koalas

 Not just a cute face, koalas are a fascinating mammal believed to get their name from an Aboriginal term translating to ‘no water’, likely because they get almost all of their moisture from the gum leaves they eat that contain around 55% water content (along with around 4% protein, 15% fibre, 7% carbohydrates, 6% oil and 13% tannins).

-Though many people refer to koalas as 'bears' due to their teddy-like appearance, they are in fact marsupials related to the kangaroo, wallaby and wombat families, with a pouch in which they carry young.
-Females give birth to a single joey after a brief gestation period, when the tiny infant will find its way from the birth canal to its mother’s pouch, spending six months solely in the confines of the pouch and a further two months feeding and sleeping in it as the joey develops, the rest of the time found clinging to mum's back as the joey becomes more independent, leaving their mothers entirely at around one year old.
+Though many people refer to koalas as 'bears', due to their teddy-like appearance, they are in fact marsupials related to the kangaroo, wallaby and wombat families, with a pouch in which they carry young.
+Females give birth to a single joey after a brief gestation period, when the tiny infant will find its way from the birth canal to its mother’s pouch, spending six months solely in the confines of the pouch and a further two months feeding and sleeping in it as the joey develops.
+The rest of the time joeys can be found clinging to Mum's back as they become more independent, leaving their mother entirely at around one year old.

 Koalas are classified as threatened due to the loss of habitat through land clearing, drought, bush fires and lack of habitat protection, causing koalas undue stress which weakens the immune system and allows dormant disease to activate, as well as increasing the threat of dog attacks and road accidents as koalas go in search of new homes.
 At Port Stephens Koalas, specially created Sanctuary Rehabilitation Yards are used to nurse rescued koalas back to health, and to help young orphans.
 Joeys, and critical care adults, are looked after by Home Carers that provide one on one care in conjunction with a vet to get them through the first few critical stages of growth.
 Once through this care, and the joeys have been fully weaned, they come to the rehabilitation centre for dehumanising and pre-release preparation.